piranha771/SharpFish/README.md

 # SharpFish
-A simple way to control your Fischertechnik Serial Interface
+A simple C# library to control your Fischertechnik Serial Interface